Sound! Euphonium: The Movie – May the Melody Reach You!: Home media

 Sound!
 Euphonium: The Movie – May the Melody Reach You! was released on Blu-ray and DVD in Japan on March 7, 2018.
 The film was released on Hulu Japan on February 6, 2022, on DMM TV on March 15, 2023, and on Amazon Prime Video in Japan on April 22.

 Eleven Arts released the film on video on demand in the United States and Canada on December 1, 2020.
 The film was streamed on Tubi on April 8, 2021, and on Crunchyroll on December 8, 2022.

 Reception

-Director Makoto Shinkai praised Sound!
-Euphonium: The Movie – May the Melody Reach You!, stating that the "script, picture, sound, color, composition, voice acting, and everything [in the film] were wonderfully splendid."
+Sound!
+Euphonium: The Movie – May the Melody Reach You! grossed million in Japan.
+Director Makoto Shinkai praised the film, stating that the "script, picture, sound, color, composition, voice acting, and everything [in the film] were wonderfully splendid."
 Despite being a compilation film, Shinkai was surprised that he had not noticed it to be a re-edit of the second season while watching it and felt it was a "wonderful, independent coming-of-age film."
 The film was selected as a Jury Recommended Work at the Japan Media Arts Festival in 2018.